desmos-labs/desmos/x/posts/spec/02-concepts.md

 # Concepts

 ## Post
-A Post is a structure representing any kind of content in a social network.
-It can contain some text and be enriched with:
-- Attachments such as media (pictures, clips, videos, GIFs) and polls;
-- Links;
-- Mentions of users;
-- Hashtags values;
-- Quotes of other posts.
+Inside Desmos, a post represents a single piece of content within a subspace.
+This can be used to represent things such as a blog post, a tweet, or anything else.
+A post can also be used to represents a quote of another post, a comment or a re-post of another content.

+Aside from the inner text, developers can put on chain some metadata that can be useful during the visualization of the post, such as (but not limited to): links, users mentions or hashtags.

 ### Subspace ID
 The [subspace] ID indicates the ID of the Dapp where the post is hosted and lives.